§ 15A-145.5. Expunction of certain misdemeanors and felonies; no age limitation.

 (e) The court shall also order that the conviction be expunged from the records of the court and direct all law enforcement agencies bearing record of the same to expunge their records of the conviction.
 The clerk shall notify State and local agencies of the court's order, as provided in G.S.
 15A-150.

 (f) Any other applicable State or local government agency shall expunge from its records entries made as a result of the conviction ordered expunged under this section upon receipt from the petitioner of an order entered pursuant to this section.
-The agency shall also reverse any administrative actions taken against a person whose record is expunged under this section as a result of the charges or convictions expunged.
+The agency shall also vacate any administrative actions taken against a person whose record is expunged under this section as a result of the charges or convictions expunged.
 A person whose administrative action has been vacated by an occupational licensing board pursuant to an expunction under this section may then reapply for licensure and must satisfy the board's then current education and preliminary licensing requirements in order to obtain licensure.
 This subsection shall not apply to the Department of Justice for DNA records and samples stored in the State DNA Database and the State DNA Databank or to fingerprint records.